obawp/ow-force-show-admin-bar-for-admin/readme.txt

 == Description ==

+Ensures the admin bar is always visible for users with administrative privileges, except in specific conditions.
 Some plugins and themes hide the admin bar, making editing difficult.
-Ensures the admin bar is always visible for users with administrative privileges.

 **Compatibility:**